TwilightZebby/CrimsonXPBot/README.md

+# CrimsonXP Bot
-Private Levelling Bot for Dr1fterX's Community Discord Server.
+A highly-customisable Levelling Bot for Discord.